Characteristics of the Issue of Japanese Military Sexual Slavery in Singapore

 Documenting a Silence

 The reason I wrote The Comfort Women of Singapore in History and Memory was that I felt that unless I proved these women existed their silence would be taken to mean they did not exist.
 But how to document a silence?
 Etched in the memories of every Singapore woman who lived during the Japanese Occupation of 1942 to 1945 is the fear of rape and being taken away to be sexually enslaved at what the Japanese military euphemistically called ‘comfort stations’.
 When I was doing mass oral history interviews in the community with my students at the National Institute of Education in the early 2000s, I realized that local "Comfort Women" did exist but would never give their testimony.
 Only their intimate female friends, sisters, cousins, and close neighbours would describe what happened — and only after the woman they knew had died.
-They would describe how girls and young women raped and abducted by Japanese soldiers and sent to comfort station for sexual enslavement.
+They would describe how girls and young women were raped and abducted by Japanese soldiers and sent to comfort stations for sexual enslavement.
 So, 20 years later and after most of these women would have passed on, I felt the time was right to reveal their existence and their lives.
 In the early 2000s, I could never have ensured that any woman who came forward in Singapore would get justice and compensation.
 The Malaysian women never did.
 They passed on without it.
 Encouraging anyone to tell their story presented unresolvable dilemmas.
 The Singapore government in the 1990s appeared unsympathetic and preferred it to be that these women did not exist.
 Its position seemed to be that it was the Koreans and Japanese who were "Comfort Women" in Singapore.
 The "Comfort Women" controversy was an issue that the government did not want imported into Singapore as it was thought a contentious historical debate that did not concern Singapore.
 This was illustrated in 2013, when the Singapore government forbade the Korean "Comfort Women" erecting a Statue of Peace at a former comfort station in Singapore.

 There is no testimony from Singapore "Comfort Women" in the vast collection of oral history testimony on the wartime Japanese Occupation of Singapore amassed by the national Oral History Centre at the National Archives of Singapore, which began to be collected in 1981 and is still ongoing.
 Yet, oral history practitioners know that such women survived the war and have taken their secret to their graves.
 Mass oral history projects, such as one done by 200 students at St Andrew’s Secondary School in 2014, have discovered former "Comfort Women", but these women have declined to give interviews about their experiences.
-Journalists, too, such as Phan Ming Yen of the English Straits Times, Hani Mustapha of the Malay Berita Harian, Huo Yue Wei of the Chinese Lianhe Zaobao in the 1990s have also sought out these women but they have faced the same wall of silence.
+Journalists, too, such as Phan Ming Yen of the English Straits Times, Hani Mustafa of the Malay Berita Harian, Huo Yue Wei of the Chinese Lianhe Zaobao in the 1990s have also sought out these women but they have faced the same wall of silence.
 The impression is that these women do not want to come forward publicly and be identified as "Comfort Women".
 They want to keep their privacy in a patriarchal society and not have their sexual past examined for public judgement.

 Despite this silence that the local former "Comfort Women" of Singapore maintained until to their deaths, there are ways that historians can piece together the history of the sexual enslavement of local "Comfort Women" in Singapore.
 In the National Archives of Singapore, there are eyewitness accounts of the "Comfort Women" by people who saw them and remember them.
 There are horrifying eyewitness oral history accounts of young women being raped, taken away from their families, and later sexually enslaved in comfort stations.
 From the oral history collection at the National Institute of Education, there is an account by Wong Wai Kwan, who was a 25-year-old housewife when Singapore fell to the Japanese in 1942.
 She had two children and was living in a terrace house in the Serangoon area, and described the shocking incidents: